 Quotes by W. Edwards Deming

-The aim of education should be to preserve and nurture the yearning for learning that a child is born with.
-Grades and gold stars destroy this yearning for learning.
+Our schools must preserve and nurture the yearning for learning that everyone is born with.

 A system must have an aim.
 Without an aim, there is no system.

 American management thinks that they can just copy from Japan—but they don’t know what to copy!